loadsys/CakePHP-Shell-Scripts/README.md

 * `readlink`
 * `zip`

-Additionally, some scripts expect additional tools that should be automatically installed as composer dependencies to _this_ package:
+Additionally, some scripts expect additional tools that should be installed as composer dependencies in **your project:**

 * `bin/phpcs`
 * `bin/phpunit`